How to Easily List WordPress Custom Post Types in a Searchable Table

 Step 1: Install and activate Posts Table Pro

 To start, you’ll need to purchase, download, and install the plugin:

-Once your purchase is complete, download the .zip file and head over to your WordPress dashboard.
+Once your purchase is complete, download the .zip file and head over to your WordPress admin area.
 There, you should navigate to Plugins → Add New and click on Upload Plugin at the top of the page.
 Then you can select the .zip file and upload it.

 Select Activate Now once the installation is complete.
 Now you just need to enter your license key, which you should have received during the purchase process.

 Navigate to Plugins, and find Posts Table Pro in the list.
 Select Settings under the plugin’s name, and enter your license key in the corresponding field:

 Click on Save Changes, and you’ll be all set to start listing your custom post types in a dynamic table.